 Contact details of support services for parents of young people with SEND

-In addition to support services promoted on the Essex County Council website, support services can be signposted by the SENCO, Deputy SENCO, Keyworker, Director of Key Stage or Head of Year.
+In addition to support services promoted on the Essex County Council website, support services can be signposted by the SENCO, Deputy SENCO, Keyworker, Head of School or Head of Year.